nw-kusuma/OODBS-Class/Praktikum-02/README.md

     - The *second* tab checks whether the given number(s) is a positive, negative, or a zero.
     - The *third* tab also checks whether the given number(s) is an even or odd number.
     - The *fourth* tab show case the usage of integer number in *switch-case*.
+- Through them all, it demonstrate a way of using layout, such as the border, grid, grid bag, box, and flow layout.
-- Through them all, it also demonstrate the various way of implementing an *event listener* for action, item, and key events.
+- It demonstrate the some way of implementing an *event listener* (action, item, and key events) as well.
-- It is also demonstrate a way of loading/displaying image using java awt and javax imageio.
+- And it is also demonstrate a way of loading/displaying image using java awt and javax imageio.

 As always, I use **Microsoft VS Code** for editor.